 We are seeking your feedback on the assessment procedures including the assessment objectives, determination statements, and the usefulness of the assessment objects and methods provided for each procedure.
-We are also interested in the utility of the Supplemental Guidance and the need to provide additional clarifying language to promote assessor understanding.
+We are also interested in the need to provide additional clarifying language to promote assessor understanding.